KDitsa/Plant-Disease-Detector/README.md

 streamlit run app.py
 ```

-Once running, the app will open by default in your browser at http://localhost:8501, where you can input your data and get price predictions instantly.
+Once running, the app will open by default in your browser at http://localhost:8501, where you can upload leaf images and receive disease predictions instantly.

 ## 🛠️ Implementation Journey
 ### 1. 🔎 Exploratory Data Analysis (EDA)